-Lymphoseek approved to help locate lymph nodesMarch 13th, 2013 in Cancer
+Lymphoseek approved to help locate lymph nodesMarch 13, 2013 in Medicine & Health / Cancer

 (HealthDay)—The injected imaging drug Lymphoseek (technetium Tc 99m tilmanocept) has been approved by the U.S. Food and Drug Administration to help surgeons locate the lymph nodes among people with breast cancer or melanoma.